Ultrafast simultaneous manipulation of multiple ferroic orders through nonlinear phonon excitation: Methods

 \subsection{Crystal growth}

 The BiFeO$_3$ single crystal was grown using a traveling solvent technique in a Laser Floating Zone (LFZ) furnace \cite{Ito2011}.
 Bi$_2$O$_3$ (99.975\%, Alfa Aesar) and Fe$_2$O$_3$ (99.995\%, Alfa Aesar) powder are mixed in molar ratio 1 : 1 and 4 : 1 for the feed rod and the traveling solvent, respectively.
 The feed rod material was sintered at 800$^{\circ}$C for 20 hours with one intermediated grinding, and the solvent was sintered at 700$^{\circ}$C for 5 hours.
 A 0.15 g solvent pellet was placed on top of the seed rod before starting the floating zone growth.
-The growth was performed in air, and the growth rate was 1 mm/h.
+The growth was performed in air, and the growth rate was 1 mm~h$^{-1}$.
 The as-grown crystal is oriented by a Laue x-ray camera.
+The ferroelectric domain structure has been characterized by optical microscope, circular interference differential contrast and piezoresponse force microscopy imaging (Supplementary Information S3).